 - You want a youthful, bohemian atmosphere.

-8. SoHo and Tribeca, Where to Stay in New York for Dining & Shopping
+8. SoHo and Tribeca, where to stay in New York for foodies

 Unlike nearby Greenwich village, Soho isn’t named for the London suburb of the same name.
 Instead, it stands for South of Houston Street.
 While some of Manhattan’s city districts, like the East Village, are still undergoing gentrification, with Soho, that ship has sailed.
 What used to be a low rent and down market area was transformed some 50 or 60 years ago into an extremely prestigious and upscale address that is home to many of the city’s rich and famous.